franciscovfonseca/Building-the-SOC-Part-5/README.md

 <br>

-By doing this ➜ you can test changes to the Query.
+By doing this, you can test changes to the Query.

-This way we make sure it works and it's generating desired result ➜ before updating the Workbooks in Sentinel.
+✅ This way we make sure it's **Working and Generating Desired Results** ➜ before having to Update the Sentinel Workbooks.

 <br>